Questions about Dentist Appointments

 Do you put patients to sleep or do sedation dentistry?

 Most dental procedures are performed on an out-patient basis.
 We do realize that many of our patients have considerable phobia and anxiety about getting dental treatments.
 There are multiple ways to manage dental phobia and anxiety, and Dr. Shahin is trained extensively to handle every case individually.
-Most patients will be very comfortable with an oral anxiolytic medication such as Xanax®.
+Most patients will be very comfortable with an oral anxiolytic medication.
 Others might respond better to the laughing gas.
 There are however, few who have severe anxiety that cannot be managed by medications(conscious sedation) or other remedies.
 In those cases, Dr. Shahin works with anesthesiologists to perform the required procedures under IV sedation.

 How often should I get a dental checkup and cleaning?